 And it’s done!
 You can see below that the command no longer works after this step:

 As far as the system is concerned, the package has been completely removed!
 It’s good to remember that the files haven’t actually vanished.
 They’re still in the “hello” directory.
 You could just as easily install the package again with the stow command.
 If you don’t require the files anymore, just delete the “hello” folder and your system is clean!

 We recommend using stow every single time you install a package from source.
 It’s not worth the risk to have a badly written package spray your system with files everywhere, and which are a nuisance to remove afterward.
 Stow ensures that they’re all neatly contained in one location, then keeps track of the symlinks and deletes them afterward.
 It’s a fantastic solution!

 Of course, if you are one of our Managed VPS hosting customers, you don’t have to remove packages installed from source, simply ask our admins, sit back and relax.
 Our admins will do this for you immediately.

 PS.
-If you liked this post about how to easily remove packages installed from source in Linux, please share it with your friends on the social networks using the buttons below or simply leave a comment in the comments section.
+If you liked this post about how to remove packages installed from source in Linux easily, please share it with your friends on the social networks using the buttons below or simply leave a comment in the comments section.
 Thanks.